morrildl/warden/README.md

     openssl genrsa -out new.key 2048 # generate a 2048-bit RSA private key
-    openssl req -new -key new.key -out new.csr -days 3650 # generate a certificate signing request openssl x509 -in new.csr -out new.pem -req -signkey center.key -days 3650 # self-sign the cert
+    openssl req -new -key new.key -out new.csr -days 3650 # generate a certificate signing request openssl x509 -in new.csr -out new.pem -req -signkey new.key -days 3650 # self-sign the cert
     rm new.csr # certificate signing request not needed once cert is generated

+In addition to the above, some clients (notably, Java) require a PKCS#8 representation rather than the PKCS#1 representation `openssl` uses by default.
+You can convert a key as generated above to PKCS#8:

+    openssl pkcs8 -topk8 -in new.key -out new.pk8 -outform PEM -nocrypt

 You can naturally use RSA key sizes greater than 2048, or any other compatible key -- e.g. you could use an elliptic curve algorithm.
 Anything that works with TLS is fine.

 Note that Warden intentionally does not use a certificate authority here.
-Warden authorizes *a specific private key* to have access; it does not implement any PKI chain of trust.
+Warden authorizes *a specific private key* to have access; it does not implement any PKI chain of trust. (i.e. Warden uses certificate pinning in both directions.)
 The reason is that using a CA cert means that if that CA private key is compromised, it can be used to generate any number of other certs that will be trusted by the server.
 Since Warden is intended only for point-to-point access from specific machines, it doesn't benefit from the tradeoff that PKI makes that increases risk for improved convenience.

 ### Whitelisting Clients